 A science writer who'd published books on mental illness and space exploration, Raeburn did a comprehensive survey of scientific research on fatherhood.
-The result is his newest book, Do Fathers Matter?.
+The result is his book Do Fathers Matter?.
 Raeburn found that fathers play a huge role in their children's lives, even before they're born.

 "Fathers have much more effect on children than even I would have guessed — and I was biased in favor of fathers to start with," he said.